 Amp Repair, Chicago Style.

-Specializing in tube and vintage amps and effects, expert technician Pat McKeever brings a toolbox filled with more than 25 years of experience repairing, maintaining, and customizing amplifiers.
-Whether yours is new or vintage, solid state or tube, 1watt or 700watts, chances are he’s fixed it before and will make it sound better than ever.
-His discriminating ears won’t send it home until it sounds as great as possible.
+Specializing in tube and vintage amps and effects, expert technicians Balthazar de Ley and Raul Cotaquispe bring a toolbox filled with years of experience repairing, maintaining, and customizing amplifiers.
+Whether yours is new or vintage, solid state or tube, 1 watt or 100 watts, chances are they’ve fixed it before and will make it sound better than ever.
+Their discriminating ears won’t send it home until it sounds as great as possible.

-You’ll find that Pat continues the Fret Works tradition of professionalism, honesty, and dedication to getting it right.
+You’ll find that Raul and Balthazar continue the Fret Works tradition of professionalism, honesty, and dedication to getting it right.

 No need for an appointment